Lungs-Largeintestines - Stomach-Spleen - Heart-Smallintestine - Unitarybladder-Kidneys - Pericardium-Tripleheaters - Gallbladder-Liver

 That Being Moment - AKA Mindful

-That being moment is accessed by everyone who sleeps or wakes up simply because the dreamlike moment's, experienced just before falling to sleep or on awakening is a being place between full, brain conscious awareness and complete, brain subconscious receptiveness, the moment in between (sleep and wakefulness) is when the mind/body are in a "being" moment, and the same "being" moment happens when the mind/body first awakens.
+That being moment is accessed by everyone who sleeps or wakes up because that dreamlike moment of experience, felt, just before falling to sleep or on awakening is a being place between full, brain conscious awareness and complete, brain unconscious receptiveness, the moment in between (sleep and wakefulness) is when the mind/body are in a "being" moment, and the same "being" moment happens when the mind/body first awakens.

 The Alpha or Theta mind (a being mind) is open, receptive, relaxed, creative and unhurried, and is associated with the right brain to help recharge the mind, body and spirit (three treasures).
 Acupuncture, reflexology, massage, aromatherapy and hypnotherapy are just a few ways to help access that being in the moment release that encourages and promotes a metaphysical, natural balancing self-healing process.